izzitmichaela/DeckPhotographer/README.txt

 CREATING THE PYTHON ENVIRONMENT:

 First, you need python.
-For this, I installed anaconda, which is a python package that gives you all the toools you need to run programs.
+For this, I installed anaconda, which is a python package that gives you all the tools you need to run programs.
 You can download the environment here:

 https://www.anaconda.com/products/individual